Athlete's foot

 Prevention

-These tips can help you avoid athlete's foot or avoid spreading it to others:
+These tips can help you prevent athlete's foot or lower your risk of getting or spreading the fungus:

-- Change socks regularly.
-Change your socks at least once a day — more often if your feet get really sweaty.
-Moisture-wicking socks, such as those made from cotton, help keep your feet drier than do nylon socks.
+- Change your socks regularly.
+Change them at least once a day or more often if your feet get very sweaty.
+Choose socks made from fabrics that absorb moisture, such as cotton.
+They help keep your feet drier than those made from artificial fabric, such as nylon.

-- Alternate pairs of shoes.
-Use different shoes from day to day.
+- Rotate pairs of shoes.
+Wear different shoes from day to day.
 This gives your shoes time to dry after each use.

 Diagnosis

-Your doctor may be able to diagnose athlete's foot simply by looking at it.
-Some types of athletes foot look like dry skin or dermatitis.
-To help confirm the diagnosis and rule out other conditions, your doctor might take a skin scraping from the affected area for testing in a lab.
+Your healthcare professional may be able to diagnose athlete's foot simply by looking at it.
+Some types of athlete's foot look like dry skin or dermatitis.
+To help diagnose athlete's foot and rule out other conditions, your healthcare professional may take a small skin sample of the affected area for testing in a lab.

 Treatment